Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 Coffee must be the most studied subject on the planet, funded almost certainly by our taxbucks.
-A Google search on the keywords "coffee" and "study" produced "about 4,340,000" hits around the turn of this century and “About 286,000,000” today.
+A Google search on “coffee studies” brought up “About 27,300 results” at this writing.

 A sampling proves how coffee is bad for us …

 Yahoo News, No amount of coffee safe during pregnancy, scientist warns.